kishuni/speedfuns/undertale/pacifist.md

 No need to check the crossword puzzle.

 Hit the switch before the Married Dogs.
+Make sure to flee from the Lesser Dog.

-Hit the switch in the three with the large X/O puzzle.
+Hit the switch in the tree with the large X/O puzzle.

+The ice sliding puzzle has a specific strategy that saves 1 second as opposed to simply doing the cinnamon swirl solution.
+Look at the current record video to see how to do this.

 Say that `No` and `Even less` to the questions in the Colored Block puzzle room.

-## Showdin Town
+## Snowdin Town

 Purchase the `Manly Bandanna (50 GOLD)` in the Shop.
 Don't equip it yet.